-DEPARTMENT OF MEDICAL EXAMINER-CORONER IMPROVEMENT OPPORTUNITIES NOTED DURING LIMITED REVIEW #2021-18338 DEPARTMENT ACTION PLAN/RESPONSE

-ISSUE 4.
-COMMUNITY SEDVICE DROCDAM CONTROL S A/C ISSUE 1: COMMUNITY SERVICE PROGRAM CONTROLS A. DMEC establish formal policies and procedures for operating and managing the Recommendation A. Divide establish formal policies and procedures for operating and managing the community service program, which at a minimum includes internal controls.
-Recommendation B. Formally train DMEC staff responsible for administering and operating the community service program on the new policy and procedures and retain documentation of the training.
-Priority PRIORITY 1 Agree/Disagree Agree Department A. DMEC will establish formal policies procedures for operating and managing the Action Plan community service program.
+DEPARTMENT OF MEDICAL EXAMINER-CORONER IMPROVEMENT OPPORTUNITIES NOTED DURING LIMITED REVIEW #2021-18338 DEPARTMENT ACTION PLAN/RESPONSE ISSUE 1: COMMUNITY SERVICE PROGRAM CONTROLS A/C Recommendation A. DMEC establish formal policies and procedures for operating and managing the community service program, which at a minimum includes internal controls.
+B. Formally train DMEC staff responsible for administering and operating the community service program on the new policy and procedures and retain documentation of the training.
+Priority PRIORITY 1 Agree/Disagree Agree Department Action Plan A. DMEC will establish formal policies procedures for operating and managing the community service program.
 B. DMEC will formally train staff responsible for administering and operating the community service program on the new policy and procedures and will maintain documentation of the training.
-Planned documentation of the training.
-Implementation Implement by September 2022 Date Additional Information (optional) ISSUE 2: FORMAL AGREEMENTS WITH COMMUNITY SERVICE REFERRAL AGENCIES A/C A. In consultation with County Counsel, and the CEO Risk Management (where Recommendation appropriate) will develop and execute formal and legally sufficient written agreements with community service referral agencies describing the community service program and each party's obligations under the agreement, and ensure such agreements are fully executed before accepting volunteers from or otherwise conducting business with the respective agencies.
+Planned Implementation Date Implement by September 2022 Additional Information (optional) ISSUE 2:1 FORMAL AGREEMENTS WITH COMMUNITY SERVICE REFERRAL AGENCIES A/C Recommendation A. In consultation with County Counsel, and the CEO Risk Management (where appropriate) will develop and execute formal and legally sufficient written agreements with community service referral agencies describing the community service program and each party's obligations under the agreement, and ensure such agreements are fully executed before accepting volunteers from or otherwise conducting business with the respective agencies.
 B. Ensure that contracts, MOU, and other documents which may obligate the Department, or the County are legally sufficient and executed by staff at an appropriate level, and that ME employees are aware of the requirement.
-Priority PRIORITY 1 Agree/Disagree Agree Department A. In consultation with County Counsel, and CEO Risk Management (where Action Plan appropriate), DMEC will develop and execute formal and legally sufficient written agreements with community service referral agencies.
-B. DMEC will ensure contracts, MOU, and other documents which may obligate the Department, or the County are legally sufficient and executed by staff at an - appropriate level, and DMEC employees are aware of the requirement.
-Planned Implement by Contember 2022 Implementation Date Implement by September 2022 Date Additional Additional Information
+Priority PRIORITY 1 Agree/Disagree Agree Department Action Plan A. In consultation with County Counsel, and CEO Risk Management (where appropriate), DMEC will develop and execute formal and legally sufficient written agreements with community service referral agencies.
+B. DMEC will ensure contracts, MOU, and other documents which may obligate the Department, or the County are legally sufficient and executed by staff at an appropriate level, and DMEC employees are aware of the requirement.
+Planned Implementation Date Implement by September 2022 Additional Information (optional)